 The Role of Applicant Tracking Systems (ATS)

 Applicant Tracking Systems (ATS) are software applications used by companies to streamline the recruitment process.
 They scan résumés for relevant keywords, filter candidates based on their qualifications, and rank them according to their match to the job description.
-Understanding how ATS works is crucial for optimizing your résumé and ensuring that it gets seen by human recruiters.
+Understanding how ATS works is crucial for optimizing your résumé and ensuring that it gets seen by human recruiters And that's really what it comes down to..

 - ATS Compatibility: Format your résumé in a way that is easily readable by ATS.
 Avoid using complex formatting, tables, and images, as these can sometimes cause parsing errors.